-Figure 12 shows similar speedup result except run on Juliet's 36 core nodes.
-The number of cores used within a node is
+Figure 12 shows similar speedup results when run on Juliet's 36 core nodes.
+The number of cores used within a node is equal to the X-axis' value divided by 32 - the total 36 core node count.
+It shows a plateau in speedup after 32 processes per node, which is due to hitting the memory bandwidth.